-3.5 Checking for Assembly Clearance
+3.6 Checking for Assembly Clearance

-Some axle housing castings will require modification for correct Air Locker installation.
-A properly installed Air Locker will have no less than 2mm [1/16"] between any part of the differential carrier and the axle housing casting.
+Some third member castings will require modification for correct Air Locker installation.
+A properly installed Air Locker will have no less than 1mm [1/32"] between any part of the differential carrier and the third member casting.

-Πн Hold the tapered roller bearing cups onto the cones on the carrier.
-Carefully insert the carrier assembly into the axle housing so that he ring gear is in mesh with the drive pinion. b Using an automotive feeler gauge, check for adequate clearance between the body of the Air Locker and the axle housing casting around the flange cap. - р 9 f necessary, remove the Air Locker, the pinion shaft assembly and pinion support bearing and grind or file the axle housing casting to gain clearance.
-(Figure 6. shows an example of relief grinding on one of the ribs near the flange cap.)
+Reassemble the pinion shaft assembly using only 2 bolts finger tight.
+(The pinion shaft assembly will be fully assembled later) Hold the tapered roller bearing cups onto the cones on the carrier.
+Carefully insert the carrier assembly into the third member so that the ring gear is in mesh with the drive pinion.
+Using an automotive feeler gauge, check for adequate clearance between the body of the Air Locker and the third member casting around the pinion support bearing and behind the flange cap.
+If necessary, remove the pinion shaft assembly and grind or file the third member casting to gain clearance.
+Examples of relief grinding areas are shown in Figure 11.